griffithlab/rnaseq_tutorial_wiki/Solutions.md

 Then, go to the following url in your browser:
 * http://__YOUR_DNS_NAME__/rnaseq/practice/data/
 * Note, you must replace __YOUR_DNS_NAME__ with your own amazon instance DNS (e.g., ec2-54-187-159-113.us-west-2.compute.amazonaws.com))
-* Click on any of the *_fastqc.html files to view the FastQC report
+* Click on any of the *_fastqc.html files to view the FastQC report (e.g., hcc1395_normal_rep1_r1_fastqc.html)

 * How many total sequences are there?
-455,217
+331,958
 * What is the range (x - y) of read lengths observed?
-25 - 100
+151
 * What is the most common average sequence quality score?
-38
+41
 * What is the most common kmer that is observed?
-AACCATC
+GAATCGG

 ### Practical Exercise 4 - Trim